-Students shall be notified of university charges in writing, unless a more effective form of notification is deemed appropriate.
-Charges may be presented in person, by placement in the respondent's residence hall mailbox, by email to the respondent's official university email address (which may direct the student to view the notice on a secure website), or by mail to the respondent's local or permanent address on file in the office of the university registrar.
+Students shall be notified of university charges in writing.
+Written charges may be presented in person, by placement in the respondent's residence hall mailbox, by email to the respondent's official university email address (which may direct the student to view the notice on a secure website), or by mail to the respondent's local or permanent address on file in the office of the university registrar.